matthewbeta/hybridconf-notes/The Cross Channel Experience - Nick Finck.md

 - UX,
 - Service design

-70% US customers research prods online and purchase offline
+> 70% US customers research prods online and purchase offline

-65% of search visitors are looking for further info on something the yea on another channel
+> 65% of search visitors are looking for further info on something the yea on another channel

-53% of BING mobile searches have local intent
+> 53% of BING mobile searches have local intent

 - Static touch points (phone, PC, tablet) can't be edited once shipped
 - Interactive touch points (Sites , social media)
 - Humans

-Even for physical prods like coffee, Starbucks have seen benefits by having the cross channel online experience
+Even for physical products like coffee - Starbucks have seen benefits by having the cross channel online experience

-- # Customers don't think in context of channels
+## Customers don't think in context of channels
 - If one channel is missing make  the company seem incomplete

 ## Methods